h8d13/nixstore-arch/arch/README.md

 ## From nothing

-Host deps: build deps from the root README, plus `pacman -S --needed grub xorriso mtools e2fsprogs qemu-base`.
+Host deps: build deps from the root README, plus `pacman -S --needed grub xorriso mtools e2fsprogs qemu-base edk2-ovmf`.
 No root needed anywhere; no squashfs-tools (mksquashfs runs from inside the generation).